7 Ways to Combat Iron-Deficiency Anemia Without Taking Iron

 The best you can do to overcome iron-deficiency anemia in a healthy way is to incorporate a bit of salad in every meal.

-You should vary your salads, so make them out of the following ingredients:
+You should vary your salads, so make them with the following ingredients:

 - Lettuce and other green leafy vegetables (wild rocket, watercress, etc.)